16 Workplace Health and Well-being Ideas, Activities, and Initiatives for Any Budget

 Some of the snacks you could use include unsalted mixed nuts, strawberries, celery with fat-free dip, Greek yogurt, dark chocolate, protein bars, and smoothie drinks.
 Perhaps you could serve one of these snacks on the last day of each week during the course of the month.
 Then when the next month comes along, switch to a new snack.

 9. Arrange for bike racks and provide “bike to work” promotional materials

 The type of transportation that employee use to get to work is a big factor for them.
 While most employees use automobiles, many of them don’t have to.
 Bicycles are a form of transportation that often gets overlooked by people when they’re going to work.

-In some foreign countries, like Japan and Thailand, bicycling to work is a common practice because it is more affordable than owning and operating an automobile.
+In Japan and Thailand, bicycling to work is a common practice because it is more affordable than owning and operating an automobile.
 But for your employees, encouraging them to ride bicycles can be more about keeping them physically healthy rather than just the economics of it.

 If you were to pass out “bike to work” promotional materials to your employees and set up bike racks outside of the work facility, perhaps more employees would be motivated to ride a bike to work rather than take their car.

 The promotional materials you provide them can include the best places to purchase a bike, where they can park it, and how they can securely lock their bike so that it doesn’t get stolen.
 If employees feel confident about riding a bike to work, then more of them will do it.